JhonasV/Residential/README.md

 The MySQL script are the folder `Residential\scripts` to create the tables

 ## Run the project
-Rigth click into Login form
+Rigth click to project name and Run